pairshaped/curlingio-docs/docs/club-management/settings.md

 ## Contact Information

 The contact information you enter here will be shown on your contact page.
-If you enter a Twitter or Facebook account we will link to it from your contact page.
+If you enter a Facebook, X (Twitter) or YouTube account we will link to it from your contact page.

+You may also enter a WhatsApp, Slack, or Discord invitation link and we'll share it with your members when they register or visit your contact page.

 ## Payments